aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cellshelper/_index.md

 ```

 Add addin function.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use WorksheetCollection.RegisterAddInFunction() methods.
 This method will be removed 12 months later since January 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |